NSAPH/data-paltform-internal-docs/docs/cms_ingestion.md

     public.get_year('medicare_audit'::varchar, 'admissions'::varchar) InvalidAdmissionYears;
 ```

-## Testing the pipelines
+## Testing the medicare pipeline

 ### Extracting a sample of the CMS data

 The first steps is to extract a sample of the new data using the NSAPH utillities.
 Access the `nsaph host` in FASSE and create a folder `$HOME/testing_ingestion` to do the tesing.
-Inside the `HOME/testing_ingestion` folder create a `test_data` foler.
+Inside the `HOME/testing_ingestion` folder create a `test_data` folder.
 Activate the `nsaph` environment.

 ```
 cd $HOME/testing_ingestion/test_data